 Block 4

-In this block you'll move on to study mental health in terms of concepts and theories, which can be more abstract in their nature but are intended to build on the knowledge you have learned so far, and to consider the impact of them.
-Topics include poverty, race, gender and sexuality, technology, and global issues through the lens of a legal perspective.
+In this block, you'll move on to study mental health in terms of concepts and theories, which can be more abstract in their nature but are intended to build on the knowledge you have learned so far, and to consider their impact.
+Topics include poverty, race, gender, sexuality, technology, and global issues, examined through a legal perspective.
 You'll be asked to consider what the future may mean for mental health.

 Block 5